 Strolling around the market, you may find fresh mulberries for sale.
 Some vendors sell products like mulberry juice and mulberry jam.
-Customers are attracted by this little treasure, which comes into season in springtime.
+Customers are attracted by this little treasure, which comes into season in the springtime.

 With its sweet-sour flavor, one just cannot resist it.
 Moreover, mulberries are honored as “the best health fruit of the 21st century” owing to their high nutrition, anti-aging, and anti-cancer properties.
 The mulberry season is short and those who love mulberries should seize the time to indulge themselves in their amazing taste.